The Ultimate Coffee Brewing Guide: Unlock The Secrets To A Perfect Cup

 Coffee was imported from Yemen to other countries, and just like the explosion of always-popular tea, coffee became this exotic good that everyone enjoyed, even if their tastes were a bit skewed depending on the brewing methods.

-In the 18th century, Italy had over two-hundred coffee shops and had long since been enjoyed in countries like Poland and the Netherlands where it was considered a luxury.
+In the 18th century, Italy had over two hundred coffee shops, and had long since been enjoyed in countries like Poland and the Netherlands, where it was considered a luxury.

 Coffee then came to the Caribbean Islands in 1720, where seeds were planted that would later sprout over ten thousand coffee plants, some fifty years later.